martinmicunda/martinmicunda.github.io/_drafts/conditional-module-loading-with-systemjs.md

 In this case module is loaded because value `ENV.mock` is negated to `true`.

-There are not so many condition options that you can use but even with these few options I find SystemJS conditionals import feature really powerful in my projects.
+There are not so many condition options that you can use but even with these few options I find SystemJS conditional import feature really powerful in my projects.

 ##Real Use Case